-To prepare the reader for a revelation of the author's opinion in the final paragraph e.g. The final conclusion is
+To prepare the reader for a revelation of the author's opinion in the final paragraph e.g. The final conclusion is therefore clear in my mind: animal testing must be banned immediately.

 Through reading, recognise and understand the distinction between the persuasive presentation of a particular view and the discursive presentation of a balanced argument